aiyer786/wuba-luba-dub-dub/README.md

 # wuba-luba-dub-dub
-This is to store Rick and Morty memes.
+This is to store Rick and Morty memes to practice creating a repository.